What Is A Lined Patch Pocket

 Both versions are shown below.
 Let’s get started with the separate lining example.

-How To Sew A Patch Pocket With A Separate Lining Layer
+How To Sew A Patch Pocket Using A Separate Lining Layer

 1. Cut one piece of the pocket layer and one of the lining as shown.
 Given that the same pattern is used to cut both, they should be identical in shape and size.